m-vokhm/Quadruple/README.md

 the value of the operation result, such as `q3 = Quadruple.add(q1, q2)`,
 are also implemented.

-A set of of `assign(v)` instance methods replace the old value of the instance by a new one.
+A set of `assign(v)` instance methods replace the old value of the instance with a new one.
 The new value can be passed in as an argument of type `Quadruple`, either as a value of another numeric type, or as a `String` representing a decimal number in standard notation.
 Some special notations, such as "Quadruple.NaN", are also admittable.